 Children may experience some side effects of Neurontin more intensely.

-Some people experience neurological symptoms including depression or suicidal thoughts while taking Neurontin.
+Some people experience neurological symptoms including depression or suicidal thoughts and behavior while taking Neurontin.
 Contact your doctor if you experience these side effects.